zzalscv2/FFEA/INSTALL.md

      Required for building FFEA.

    * [Doxygen](http://www.doxygen.org) (>= 1.8) [OPTIONAL]
      It will be used to build the documentation.
+Some mathematical formulae will not render correctly if [LaTeX](https://www.tug.org/texlive/) is not found.

    * [Python](https://www.python.org/) (>= 2.6), is used to run some tests to verify that the FFEA runner was correctly built, as well as in the FFEA tools.